TheBlackSwitch/switch-lib/README.md

 # 📝Pack Description:
 This is a library datapack which contains code that is included in almost all my datapacks!
 It's located under the namespace ``theblackswitch`` and contains code that would otherwise conflict with my other packs since it would be installed multiple times.
+It also allows me to write datapack features faster since I don't have to re-invent the wheel every datapack.

 # ⭐What this pack adds: